dustinpfister/blog_posts/_posts/express-body-parser.md

 This solution is what I ended up with when just directly working with the tired yet true XMLHttpRequest for scripting http.
 This is not something that I would use in production code, for that it may be best to stick to something more professional.
 I have writing posts on [XMLHttpRequest](/2018/03/28/js-xmlhttprequest/), [axios](/2018/01/10/nodejs-axios/), and [fetch](/2018/03/27/js-fetch/).
 In angular.js there is also of course the $http service as well, choose your solutions for scripting http accordingly depending on the project.

-### Wraping docuemnt.getElementById at /public/js/getid.js
+### Wraping document.getElementById at /public/js/getid.js

 I also parked a simple function that wraps document.getElementById in a file called getid.js.
 It has been a practice that I have been doing for ages when doing anything vanilla js style.
 It may be more appropriate to place it elsewhere, but I decided to just park it there.
 In a more advanced project I might use some other means of gaining references to DOM elements, with many font end frameworks there are many other ways of keeping these calls concise.